Rules of Engagement (Elizabeth Moon novel): Plot summary

 The expert system aboard decides to help Brun and Hazel.
 Brun has it send a message to the Fleet SAR that she is aboard the station and not dead, and squads of neuro-enhanced space marines arrive on the station just after the three Texan shuttles unload.
 Another faction of Texans seize the opportunity to attempt to eliminate the first faction's troops.
 In the confusion, Hazel is evacuated but Esmay and Brun are blown into space by some bombs.
 Esmay suffers from hypoxia before the two are rescued by a space sled.

 By this point, the rest of the Fleet units have jumped in and easily blown the four warships guarding Our Texas.

 With Our Texas supine before the task force, Brun tasks Admiral Serrano with retrieving the four children captured by the Texans with Hazel.
 The retrieval initially goes well, as the Ranger's household, led by his first wife, cooperates, and attaches itself to Barin as their "protector".
 The other Rangers's successors (the Rangers themselves either dead or captured) do not intend to allow the heathens to take back children now being raised as God wants, and plan to use their stolen nuclear bombs to kill them all.
 With some effective help from the marines and theft of the arming keys, the threat is defused and many civilian lives saved.
 Esmay, Barin, and Brun are all reconciled, with the sole remaining threat being the enthusiastic media coverage.

+Reception

+Publishers Weekly praised the novel's "intensely lively" characters, "inspired" details and "smart" pacing.
+Kirkus Reviews stated: "Great female characters, vigorous plotting, a solid military-family backdrop, but not enough action to keep everyone on board."